simonbonnefoy/segmentation_notebooks/README.md

-# Segmentation notebook
+# Segmentation notebooks

-A basic notebook for object segmentation from a video file.
+A collection of notebook for object segmentation